leleo-neppo/social-crowd/readme.txt

 = 0.9 =
 Removed Feedburner, Google+ and LinkedIn stats - Broken Implementations or discontinued API's forced their removal.

 = 0.8.4 =
 Added capacity to specify the type of stats displayed in the Advanced Widget.

-= 0.8 =
-Added new widget layouts and a new shortcode.

-r, Youtube, and Vimeo.
-* Added additional detail and information in the Readme file.
-* Small UI tweaks to the Admin.

-= 0.1 [2011-05-17] =
-* Initial Release

-== Upgrade Notice ==

-= 0.8.4 =
-Added capacity to specify the type of stats displayed in the Advanced Widget.